Palestinian Village Leagues: History

 In 1976, the Israeli government allowed city councils across the occupied West Bank to hold elections.
 The result was an overwhelming victory for nationalist candidates, most of whom were younger, more educated, and less pro-Jordan than the previous Palestinian political establishment, and most of whom were supportive of the PLO.
-The results shocked the Israeli government, who had a policy of not recognising or negotiating with the PLO and who had hoped that the elections would result in victories for less nationalistic candidates.
+The results shocked the Israeli government, who had a policy of not recognising or negotiating with the PLO and who had hoped that the elections would result in victories for more moderate and less nationalist candidates.
+These mayors would subsequently play a leading role in the formation of the National Guidance Committee, a progressive and nationalist leadership coalition that aimed to coordinate opposition to the Israeli occupation.

 Following the elections, Menahem Milson, a professor of Arabic literature at the Hebrew University of Jerusalem and who had previously served as a paratrooper under Ariel Sharon, was named as the new chief Advisor on Arab Affairs to the Military Governorate.
 As advisor, Menahem and his assistant, Yigal Carmon, argued for a significant change in the way that the Israeli government administered the occupation.
 Milson believed that the Governorate needed to end its policy of minimising the visibility of the occupation in day-to-day Palestinian life, to take a more active role in internal Palestinian politics, to cultivate pro-Israeli Palestinians as leaders, and to turn the Governorate's focus away from urban areas, which were the strongholds of nationalist sentiment.
 Instead, Milson believed that the Governorate should turn towards rural Palestine, which he and other Israeli Orientalists believed was still primarily structured according to centuries-old conservative clan norms, norms that were opposed to the PLO's modern nationalism, that were predisposed towards clientelism, and that the Israeli government could subsequently exploit.

 In a 1986 article in Commentary, Milson explained his reasoning that "instead of assuming that the Palestinians in the territories could not or should not play a role in the political process, the new policy assumed that they could and should; instead of the requirement that the IMG remain 'neutral,' the IMG would actively attempt to curtail PLO influence and simultaneously encourage those Palestinians who openly recognized Israel," saying that he had "a clear political goal to this policy: to develop conditions conducive to the emergence of Palestinian leaders ready for peace negotiations."
 In 2016, Carmon explained that they wished to promote "moderate elements who understood that terrorism endangered the Palestinians themselves," and that "although we were well aware that these elements were not dominant and that the positions they espoused were not largely shared by the urban elite that for years had constituted the leading sector of Palestinian society, we also knew that most members of the non-urban population - the silent majority - were prepared to accept this approach if assured of an Israeli commitment to it."